lm3nitro/Projects/Network Traffic Analysis/Arkime/Arkime.md

 ![Pasted image 20240512190944](https://github.com/lm3nitro/Projects/assets/55665256/b2da40bb-61e2-46c5-85ca-6f6ba1b33c2a)

-Once you have the link, you can usse wget and paste it into the command as seen below:
+Once you have the link, you can use wget and paste it into the command as seen below:

 ![Pasted image 20240512191029](https://github.com/lm3nitro/Projects/assets/55665256/7cb1236d-8ac0-42fd-b166-03b9e135c622)